 Bonding Insurance for Home Health Care

 Caregiver insurance bonds are one of several means that a person or family requiring home health care would have, to ensure that a person providing that home care will do so in an honest and forthright manner, and will not take advantage of the opportunity to steal valuables which may be visible in the home setting.
-Bonding is somewhat different than either licensing or certification, since licensing is often a requirement of providing such professional services, and certification indicates a certain level of proficiency at various tasks connected with the caregiving function, for example bathing and dressing, meal preparation, ambulatory assistance, etc. Home health care bonding is not always required for caregivers, but it does provide a certain sense of assurance that the nature of home care will not be exploited by illegally removing articles of value, and that a financial guarantee is in place to support the service level and performance of the caregiver.
+Bonding is somewhat different than either licensing or certification, since licensing is often a requirement of providing such professional services, and certification indicates a certain level of proficiency at various tasks connected with the caregiving function, for example, bathing and dressing, meal preparation, ambulatory assistance, etc. Home health care bonding is not always required for caregivers, but it does provide a certain sense of assurance that the nature of home care will not be exploited by illegally removing articles of value and that a financial guarantee is in place to support the service level and performance of the caregiver.

 How do these bonds work?

-A caregiver is often bonded by the company he/she works for, so that persons needing care can have confidence in their honesty and in their level of service.
-If either of those qualities are found to be lacking, and inadequate performance by the caregiver is charged, the home care subject can make a claim against the bond, up to the maximum value of the bond itself.
+A caregiver is often bonded by the company he/she works for so that persons needing care can have confidence in their honesty and in their level of service.
+If either of those qualities is found to be lacking, and inadequate performance by the caregiver is charged, the home care subject can make a claim against the bond, up to the maximum value of the bond itself.
 The case will then be reviewed by the surety company issuing the bond, and if the claim is found to have merit, the monetary compensation will be issued to the home care victim as restitution for the claim.
 Bonding insurance for home health care is an important part of starting your business.

 Who needs a caregiver bond?

 Any individual working independently as a home care professional, or someone who works for an agency should have a caregiver insurance bond, so as to inspire confidence in potential clients.
-When you are bonded as a professional, there will always be more potential clients who are interested in securing your services, because there is a level of confidence imparted by having the bond, which will increase your employ-ability.
+When you are bonded as a professional, there will always be more potential clients who are interested in securing your services, because there is a level of confidence imparted by having the bond, which will increase your employability.

 Why is it important to get a home health care bond?

 The real value of having a bond is that it provides proof, or at least a high degree of confidence, to the powers which oversee the healthcare industry, that you are an individual who takes the issues of honesty and faithful execution of duties seriously, and that you will do your best to accomplish both.
-Having this bond is a requirement in some states when you work for a professional agency, because industry regulations stipulate that caregivers delivering services to home-bound individuals must be backed by bonding.
+Having this bond is a requirement in some states when you work for a professional agency because industry regulations stipulate that caregivers delivering services to home-bound individuals must be backed by bonding.

 While this does not constitute a 100% guarantee of performance, or of total honesty, it does at least provide a mechanism whereby a home care subject can obtain restitution if the caregiver is found to have breached the terms of honesty, malice during delivery of services, or unacceptable levels of performance.
-Thus it is important for both the caregiver and the subject of caregiving, that a healthcare professional be properly bonded.
+Thus it is important for both the caregiver and the subject of caregiving, that a healthcare professional is properly bonded.